Fluffy Vegan Sweet Potato Pancakes

 Start your day with a stack of these vibrant, fluffy, and secretly healthy vegan sweet potato pancakes.
 Made with nutrient-rich oat flour and naturally sweetened, they are packed with flavor from cinnamon and almond butter.
 Perfect for a cozy weekend brunch, especially in the autumn!

 This easy pancakes, breakfast recipe comes together in about 30 minutes and serves 3.
 It's perfect for autumn cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our earl grey banana bread next.

 Prep